logo

 Mary died at Wenham.
 August 12, 1672.

-His second wife was Elizabeth Gilbert Rayner, the widow of William Rayner, son of Thurston Rayner.
-Elizabeth Gilbert was a daughter of Humphrey and Elizabeth Gilbert.
-When they married she owned a house and 12 acres of land valued at £40, which was her former husband's.
+His second wife was Elizabeth Black.
+She brought to the marriage a house and 12 acres of land valued at £40, which was her former husband's.
+It became Henry's because married women could not own property.

 He was a soldier in King Philip's War.